EVMcrispr/evmcrispr/README.md

 - `xor(param1, param2)`: Same as the previous one with the XOR logical function.
 - `iif(param).then(param).else(param)`: Ternary operator for more complex logic expressions.

-They can be used within the forth parameter of `addPermission(entity, app, role, params)` function.
+They can be used within the forth parameter of `grant(entity, app, role, params)` function.

 ## Other examples